top of page

 Email address

-The nature of our work with you means that we will also need to gather, store and potentially share sensitive personal data about your psychological and physical wellbeing, mental health, relationships, life events, diagnoses, medical and other forms of treatment and forensic/criminal history.
-We gather this information as it is relevant for the purposes of our agreed work with you and to offer you the services you have sought from us.
-To make sure that you are assessed safely and appropriately, we record all contacts you have with Discover Psychology Psychology Clinic Ltd, such as appointments and the results of assessments and letters relating to involvement with us.
+The nature of our work with you means that we will also need to gather, store and potentially share sensitive personal data about your (or your child's) psychological and physical wellbeing, mental health, relationships, life events, diagnoses, medical and other forms of treatment and forensic/criminal history.
+We gather this information as is relevant for the purposes of our agreed work with you and to offer you the services you have sought from us.
+To make sure that you are assessed safely and appropriately, we record your personal information, such as your name, address, as well as all contacts you have with Discover Difference Psychology Clinic, such as appointments and the results of assessments and letters relating to your assessment report.
+Your data is kept confidential within Discover Difference Psychology Clinic.
 We also collect information when you voluntarily complete contact forms on our website.
-We may collect personal data about you from third-parties connected with your care (for example, other health and social care providers), and only with your permission, we may also speak to other people such as family members, who you would like to be involved in the assessment in order to gather information essential to your assessment.
+We may collect personal data about you from third-parties connected with your care (for example, other health and social care providers) and only with your permission, we may speak to other people such as family members who you would like to participate in the assessment to gather information essential to your assessment.
 We may also use search analytics providers to provide us with personal data about individual’s accessing our website.
+We might also record sessions with your explicit knowledge and agreement beforehand at the start of the appointment, only for the purposes of reliability, supervision and quality assurance.
+You have the right to decline recording of any assessment.

 We also process personal data pursuant to our legitimate interests in running this business such as: